Cyber Civics Mini:

-To meet the need of many schools, after-school programs, community groups and home school families for a "mini" series of Cyber Civics lessons on digital citizenship and online safety—we created this short, yet effective, series of activities and videos.
+To meet the need of many schools, after-school programs, community groups and home school families for a "mini" series of Cyber Civics lessons—we created this short, yet effective, series of activities and videos.

-Cyber Civics “Mini” includes six of our favorite lesson plans from the year-long program.
-Each of these are a snap to teach and will give young people the skills they need to successfully face some of the biggest challenges of the online world.
+Cyber Civics “Mini” includes six of our favorite lesson plans from Level 1 (Digital Citizenship), plus a sample lessons from Level 2 (Information Literacy) and Level 3 (Media Literacy for Positive Participation).
+Each is a snap to teach and will give young people the skills they need to successfully face some of the biggest challenges of the online world.

 The best news?
-We are so convinced you will love this short course that you will want to get our full program.
+We are so convinced you will love these lessons that you will want to get our full program.
 So your investment will be credited towards the full Cyber Civics program should you subscribe within 12 months of purchase.
 How awesome is that?

 WHAT YOU NEED TO KNOW

-These lessons come from Cyber Civics: Level 1 which is packed with peer-to-peer learning activities that call on critical thinking, ethical discussion and decision making through hands-on projects, problem solving activities, and role-play, all surrounding the topic of "digital citizenship" (the norms of appropriate and responsible technology use).
-Currently taught in all types of schools, after-school programs, and by home-schoolers across 45 US states and internationally, it has received national media attention, been honored as an "Innovation in Education" award finalist by Project Tomorrow and the O.C.
+Cyber Civics is packed with peer-to-peer learning activities that call on critical thinking, ethical discussion and decision making through hands-on projects, problem solving activities, and role-play, surrounding the topics of "digital citizenship" (the norms of appropriate and responsible technology use), "information literacy" (how to find, retrieve, analyze, and use online information), and "media literacy" (using critical thinking skills to analyze media messages).
+Currently taught in all types of schools, after-school programs, and by home-schoolers across 47 US states and internationally, it has received national media attention, been honored as an "Innovation in Education" award finalist by Project Tomorrow and the O.C.
 Tech Alliance, and its founder, Diana Graber, is the recipient of the "2017 Media Literacy Teacher Award" from the National Association of Media Literacy Education (NAMLE).
 Her book—"Raising Humans in a Digital World: Helping Kids Build a Healthy Relationship with Technology" (HarperCollins Leadership) tells the Cyber Civics story.

-The program can be taught in-school or is easily delivered at-home in the event of Distance Learning.
+The program can be taught in-school at-home, or delivered remotely in the event of Distance Learning.

 Frequently Asked Questions